In 1649 ….

 We have a series of workshops and art sessions looking at the architectural gems of the city and exploring the storylines behind them.

 The imagery will then feed into the ornate steel work of the artwork.
-Reflecting Newcastle’s Tapestry by Steve Pardue and Frederick Worrell Objective: Our goal is to involve local artists in discovering, understanding, and creating artworks inspired by the rich history, social dynamics, and physical aspects of Newcastle upon Tyne.
+Reflecting Newcastle’s Tapestry by Steve Pardue.
+Our goal is to involve local artists in discovering, understanding, and creating artworks inspired by the rich history, social dynamics, and physical aspects of Newcastle upon Tyne.
 This will culminate in a public exhibition featuring collaborative artworks displayed on convex mirrors.

 Explore the Luxurious Artistry of Newcastle